LakshmiNarayanan2003/LakshmiNarayanan2003/README.md

 A social-platform app.

 # Currently learning :
-More about Flutter.
+More about Flutter.More about Python.
 Online classes starts tommorow,
-More about Python.

 # Looking for help :
 Really need a mentor who connects with me and helps me solve my Flutter doubts.